sahebcse/expense-tracker/README.md

 documentation below:

-start with npm install
+first start with npm install .

-then npm start in both client and server folder
+then use npm start command in both client and server folder.